NixOS/rfcs/rfcs/0058-secrets-for-services.md

 * Simple helper functions to *enrich* expressions defining systemd services with secrets
-* "Side-car" service: A privileged systemd service running the fetcher function to retrieve the fetcher function, and initially create the service namespace
+* "Side-car" service: A privileged systemd service running the fetcher function to retrieve the secret, and initially create the service namespace
 * Secrets scope: provides a context in swhich secrets are accessible as attributes resolving to path names within the private namespace